jjrodcast/AndroidDevChallengeCompose/README.md

 ## :bulb: Motivation and Context
 Compose is very simple to use and flexible to create very custom interfaces.
+In this simple application you will see a puppy adoption screens.

 ## :camera_flash: Screenshots